Civil and Environmental Engineering

 Suggested Program of Study – Total Min.
 Hours: 122

-Civil engineering is a people-serving profession and as such is vital to the world’s economic, political, and social well being.
+Civil and environmental engineering is a people-serving profession and as such is vital to the world’s economic, political, and social well being.
 The many areas to which civil engineers make substantial contributions include bridges, dams and levees, harbors, waterways and irrigation facilities, buildings, airports, highways, pipelines, railroads, power lines, water supply systems, and waste treatment facilities.
 Civil engineers engage in a wide range of activities such as research, design, development, management, and the control of engineering systems and their components.
 With today’s fast-paced technological changes, civil engineering provides unique and unlimited career opportunities that can only be met by professionally educated people.

-The civil engineering program is designed with a broad base to prepare men and women for careers in various phases of civil engineering and to enable them to perform other managerial and technical functions that require scientific and engineering backgrounds.
+The civil and environmental engineering program is designed with a broad base to prepare men and women for careers in various phases of civil engineering and to enable them to perform other managerial and technical functions that require scientific and engineering backgrounds.
 The curriculum embraces a sound core of humanities and social studies courses in addition to those in physics, chemistry and mathematics, which form the substructure of engineering sciences.
 Areas of study include geo-technical, structural, water resources, environmental, transportation, and construction engineering.
 Electives are available to fit the individual interest of the civil engineering student.

 Because of the wide scope of activities in which the civil engineer is engaged, and the broad spectrum of student interest, civil engineering graduates may choose either to enter the profession immediately after receiving their bachelor’s degree or go directly to graduate school.
 No matter what the student chooses, the curriculum provides a firm foundation for today’s world.